 - 5.1.1 The construction, operation and maintenance, and decommissioning of the Thurrock Flexible Generation Plant have been assessed and are summarised in Table 5.1.
 When considering the estuarine processes, only the causeway and associated vessel movements were identified as having the potential to impact upon estuarine receptors (flow conditions and sediment transport processes).
 These have been assessed using numerical hydrodynamic modelling and empirical assessments of sediment mobilisation.
 Existing studies have been used to support assessments of sediment transport and the potential extent of a dredge plume. - 5.1.2 The effects of the causeway during construction and operation and maintenance will be insignificant and most likely unmeasurable within the natural variability of the Thames Estuary.
 All effects of note will remain over the mudflats inshore of the causeway where accretion to a new equilibrium is likely to occur. - 5.1.3 Similarly, the majority of impacts on marine ecological receptors and water quality were predicted to be short term, temporary and reversible and therefore not significant in EIA terms.
-The only exception is the loss of saltmarsh and intertidal mudflat habitats beneath the footprint of the causeway, which would result in irreversible effects on these receptors, which are predicted to be significant in EIA terms.
-However, the accretion of muddy sediments in the lee of the causeway has the potential to result in the expansion of saltmarsh habitats beyond the current extent, particularly when considering further measures proposed to encourage and enhance this process (e.g. deposition of dredged sediment in the lee of the causeway).
+The only exception is the loss of saltmarsh and intertidal mudflat habitats beneath the footprint of the causeway, which would result in irreversible effects on these receptors, which are predicted to be significant in EIA terms, although at a very local level.
+However, Tthe natural accretion of muddy sediments in the lee of the causeway has the potential to result in the expansion of saltmarsh habitats beyond the current extent, with the corresponding loss of intertidal mud; this is considered to be a negligible to minor effect and not significant, particularly when considering further measures proposed to encourage and enhance this process (e.g. deposition of dredged sediment in the lee of the causeway).
 As such, with the implementation of these measures, effects will be of minor adverse significance in the short term (i.e. not significant in EIA terms) and in the long term, any losses will be offset through creation of new saltmarsh habitat, with a neutral to minor beneficial effect predicted.